 Although you have to be out of work for 5 days to qualify for workers’ compensation, you can file a “medical only” claim for injuries that don’t keep you off the job for more than a day or two but still have associated medical costs.
 It’s also important to note that the 5 days that must elapse before you can get workers’ compensation do not have to be consecutive.
 If an injury keeps you out of work, you can file a claim.

 How Do I Get Proof of Workers’ Comp Insurance?

 Not sure who insures your employer?
 Check your workplace for a “Notice to Employees” poster with information about your employer’s workers’ compensation insurer.
 This notice is required by law.

-Do You Have a Legitimate Claim?
+How to Know If You Have a Legitimate Workers’ Comp Claim?

 To qualify for workers’ compensation, your injury must have occurred while on the job.
 In general, injuries that occur on your way to and from work are not covered under workers’ comp.
 However, if you are injured when driving on the clock, you may have grounds for a claim.

 An injury that qualifies for compensation has to be more than your everyday cuts and bruises.
 If an injury can be treated with the help of a first aid kit, you probably can’t expect any compensation.
 However, if you develop a disease or injury over time as a result of your daily duties or exposure to chemicals, then you may have a legitimate claim.
 These are often known as “occupational diseases” and can be grounds for compensation.

 Mental illness that is caused by workplace duties and conditions may also qualify an employee for workman’s comp in Massachusetts.
 An example of a mental illness claim would be PTSD that developed on the job and now makes it difficult or impossible to work.